 Sarsaparilla conjures up the image of a Wild West cowboy bellying up to the bar in a saloon and ordering a "sasparilly."
-It used to be a popular soft drink in the United States, especially during the 19th century when it was considered a sort of health tonic, much like what Coca-cola was first sold as.
+It used to be a popular soft drink in the United States, especially during the 19th century when it was considered a sort of health tonic, much like what Coca-Cola was first sold as.
 Today, though, sarsaparilla soda is a hard drink to find.
 What happened to this once-common beverage?

-Originally, root beer also used sassafras as the main ingredient, adding licorice root, wintergreen leaves, vanilla bean, ginger root, and other flavors to round out the bitter sassafras taste.
-Although it didn't contain alcohol, Charles E. Hires, the pharmacist who first created root beer, called it "beer" because he thought the name would appeal more to the Pennsylvania miners who were his primary customers.
+Originally, root beer also used sassafras as the main ingredient, adding licorice root, wintergreen leaves, vanilla bean, ginger root, and other aromatic flavorings to round out the bitter sassafras taste.
+Although it didn't contain alcohol, Charles E. Hires, the American pharmacist who first created root beer, called it "beer" because he thought the name would appeal more to the Pennsylvania miners who were his primary customers.
 And he was right.

 Root beer was first sold in 1876 as a dry extract; customers would mix the package of roots, spices, and herbs up with sugar, yeast, and water to make the fermented drink.
 In 1880, Hires then decided to sell it brewed as a concentrated syrup.
 It wasn't until 1893 that he brewed and bottled root beer and sold it as a ready-to-drink product.